RohanKapurDEV/pantheon-core/README.md

 # Pantheon Core

-Pantheon is a Solana protocol for vaults that automate trading flows onchain.
+Pantheon is an experimental protocol on Solana for vaults that automate common trading patterns.
+The only vault currently present is the AutoDCA vault, more will follow eventually.

 ## Programs